krithickwork12-design/SecureCheck-A-Python-SQL-Digital-Ledger-for-Police-Post-Logs/README.md

 #  SecureCheck – Traffic Stops Analytics System

 SecureCheck is a **Python–SQL based analytics project** designed to help police check posts **log, monitor, and analyze traffic stop data** efficiently.
-The system replaces manual logging with a **centralized database and interactive dashboard**, enabling faster decision-making and real-time insights fileciteturn0file0.
+The system replaces manual logging with a **centralized database and interactive dashboard**, enabling faster decision-making and real-time insights.

 ---